stefangeneralao/sinch-actions/README.md

 - Sinch dashboard account
 - Conversation API app

 ## Usage
-1. Create a conversation API with app setup with channels to use.

-2. For listening to PR with certain label, in example listen PL with "urgent" label, add the following to the workflow
+For listening to PR with a label called "urgent", add the following to the workflow:
 ```
 - name: Urgent PR was created
     if: contains(github.event.pull_request.labels.*.name, 'urgent')